 Before you decide to shave your dog this summer please remember this: double coated dogs should not be shaved.
 Shaving a double coated dog will not help keep him cool, and it often ends up making things much worse.

 Single coated breeds (such as Poodles) can have their fur clipped or shaved down to the skin and it will grow back the way it was, but this is not the case for double coated breeds.

-Before you decide to shave your dog this summer please read this first; if you shave your dog you might end up doing more harm than good.
+Before you decide to shave your dog this summer please read through this article first.
 I shaved my dog years ago, and it’s a mistake I’ll never forget.
 Not all dogs should be shaved, and I learned that the hard way.